 Federated Testing Version 3.1 for Disk Imaging, Mobile Forensics Data Extraction and Hardware Write Blocking is now Available!

-CFTT has developed test materials that will help you test your forensic tool.
-The test materials take the form of a live Linux CD .iso file.
+CFTT has developed test suites that will help you test your forensic tool.
+The test suites are packaged together in a live Linux .iso file.

-To test your tool using the Federated Testing materials:
+To test your tool using the Federated Testing test suites:

 - Use the interface to generate the test cases for testing your tool and follow the instructions to run each test.